kenjinc/university-dining-impact-model/data/cleaning-script.md

     ## # … with 57 more rows, 2 more variables: uni_enr_tot <dbl>, uni_enr_pop <dbl>,
     ## #   and abbreviated variable names ¹​isced6_enr, ²​isced6_ref_yr, ³​isced7_enr,
     ## #   ⁴​isced7_ref_yr, ⁵​isced8_enr, ⁶​isced8_ref_yr, ⁷​natpop_est, ⁸​natpop_ref_yr

+Of the 67 cases that fall into this first category, we will need to make systematized decisions about whether to (a) supplement the data made available through the EdStats database with government-provided enrollment data or (b) remove the

 From these two lists, we will need to construct a systematized process for reconciling two types of cases: countries that need to be adjusted